What is the difference between GUI and CUI?

-User Interface : User Interface comprises of everything the user can use to interact with the computer.
+User Interface: The user interface comprises everything the user can use to interact with the computer.
 It is basically the means by which the user and computer system can interact using input and output devices.

 Difference between GUI and CUI: